frederic-perez/AmE-dictionary/dictionary.md

 __RGA__ _RGA chairman._
 __RICO__ _He had been indicted on RICO charges._
 __RV__
+__Rashomon effect__ _The Rashomon effect is invoked to indicate how witnesses to the same event may see it differently._
 __Reuben James__
 __Rocky Mountain Empire__ ?
 WY, UT, CO,NM, NE,KS.
 __Rotarian__